 Our teaching spaces have been designed to be like the studio environments that modern creative companies use – in those spaces you will see games programmers working alongside animators and visual artists, and sound technologists creating content for computer games and other interactive media products.

-The Institute offers courses built on developing your skills and work experience, and preparing you to step straight into an exciting, rewarding job in the rapidly growing creative industries.
+The School offers courses built on developing your skills and work experience, and preparing you to step straight into an exciting, rewarding job in the rapidly growing creative industries.

 Learn more about the Skillset Media Academy initiative, and see great examples of work, on the Skillset YouTube channel.